OWASP/HoneySAP/docs/user/intro.rst

 * **Data Store** provides an optional, explicitly configured shared state space with bounded asynchronous watcher delivery.

+In operation, an operator selects a profile and exposed services, services record attacker interactions as events, and feeds deliver those events to a console, log, database, or HPFeeds consumer.
+The honeypot does not make a captured request successful merely because it records it.

 The following diagram shows the current component layout:

 .. graphviz::